bazelbuild/rules_python/docs/index.md

 :::{topic} PyPI integration

-Package installation rules for integrating with PyPI and other SimpleAPI complying indexes.
+Package installation rules for integrating with PyPI and other SimpleAPI compatible indexes.

 These rules are still `experimental` and the APIs might change more often than the core rules or you may experience regressions between the minor releases.
-In that case, please raise tickets to the GH issues bug tracker.
+In that case, please raise a GH issue.

 :::

 :::{topic} Sphinxdocs

-`sphinxdocs` rules allowing users to generate documentation from bazel or Python source code.
+`sphinxdocs` rules allow users to generate documentation from bazel or Python source code.

-This is available as is and the semantic versioning used by `rules_python` does not apply to bazel rules or the output.
+This is available as is and the semantic versioning used by `rules_python` does not apply.

 :::